-4 Design and Mitigating Impacts
+4. Design and Mitigating Impacts

-- 4.1 The purpose of this section is to outline the general design principles for new development within the WHS and Buffer Zone. - A core principle of the modernised planning system is the focus on the quality of outcomes, taking account of the sustainable use of land, good design and the protection and enhancement of the built and natural environment.
+The purpose of this section is to outline the general design principles for new development within the WHS and Buffer Zone.

+4.1.1 A core principle of the modernised planning system is the focus on the quality of outcomes, taking account of the sustainable use of land, good design and the protection and enhancement of the built and natural environment.
 The international significance of the Antonine Wall means good quality design will be vital for any development on or near the WHS, including within the Buffer Zone and fundamental to the avoidance of any adverse impact.

-4.3 DESIGN CRITERIA
+4.2 DESIGN CRITERIA

-4.3.1 In the first instance proposed development should avoid any adverse impact on the WHS and its setting.
-Where this is not practicable, proposals which minimise impact upon the site and its setting maybe acceptable.
-Key to the avoidance and minimisation of adverse impacts on the WHS will be good design which takes account of the following principles:

-Careful site selection:

-- Site selection should seek to avoid the most sensitive parts of the WHS and Buffer Zone, preserving remains in situ. - Prioritise previously developed sites, taking account of the 'vertical buffer zone' and allowing, where possible, development to fit within existing settlement patterns.

-Well considered development layout:

-Proposed development should seek to maximise the benefit of existing site features, especially topography and vegetation, to eliminate adverse visual impacts.

-Appropriate building design:

-The characteristics of the site, landscape and local building styles should inform the form, massing, height and materials of new buildings, generating coherent, high quality solutions.

-High quality landscape design:

-Landscaping - both hard and soft - should be as much part of the development process as the architecture.
+- 4.2.1 In the first instance, there is a presumption against development which would have an adverse impact on the Frontiers of the Roman Empire (Antonine Wall) World Heritage Site and its setting.
+Key to the avoidance and minimisation of adverse impacts on the WHS will be good design which takes account of the following principles: - Careful site selection: - Site selection should avoid the WHS, in particular those areas which are scheduled; - Site selection within the Buffer Zone should avoid the most sensitive areas and avoid obstructing views to/from, and limiting existing access to the WHS; - Prioritise previously developed sites, taking account of the 'vertical buffer zone' and allowing, where possible, development to fit within existing settlement patterns. - Well considered development layout: - Proposed development should seek to maximise the benefit of existing site features, especially topography and vegetation, to eliminate adverse visual impacts. - Appropriate building design: - The characteristics of the site, landscape and local building styles should inform the form, massing, height and materials of new buildings, generating coherent, high quality solutions. - High quality landscape design: - Landscaping both hard and soft should be as much part of the development process as the architecture.
 Well planned and executed design may enable development to be accommodated by the site and wider landscape and has the potential to reinforce existing landscape features and character.
+Additional landscaping can also impact on intervisibility between different parts of the WHS and its setting.
+It is therefore important that the location and specification of new landscaping is considered in relation to impact on the WHS and its setting.

+4.3 MITIGATION